CourtKowaluk/ARENA-Animation/README.md

 ### Testing the Animation
 [This website](https://gltf-viewer.donmccurdy.com/) will display animated glTF files.
 You can upload your exported file here to check if everything worked correctly.

+## Adding the file to the ARENA
+There are a few ways to add objects to the ARENA using MQTT.
+You can manually type the MQTT message using [Mosquitto](https://mosquitto.org/), a broker for MQTT.
+In addition, you can use [this builder tool](https://xr.andrew.cmu.edu/build.html), which will generate and send the message to the ARENA.
+In addition, you can create objects in scripts that connect to the MQTT server.

-## Uploading the Animation File
+### Uploading the Animation File
-Upload your file to github, and then view the raw file.
+To begin with, upload your file to github, and then view the raw file.
 This link is what will be used to upload the model to the ARENA.

+### Using the Builder Tool